grascii/grascii/docs/README.rst

 Grascii Dictionary
 ******************

-Grascii comes with dictionaries based on the 1916 Gregg Shorthand Dictionary and the 1924 Gregg Shorthand Phrase Book.
+Grascii comes with dictionaries based on the 1916 *Gregg Shorthand Dictionary*, the 1924 *Gregg Shorthand Phrase Book*, and the 1930 *Gregg Shorthand Dictionary*.

 More dictionaries for other versions of Gregg and dictionaries including additional entries are available for installation at the `Grascii Dictionaries repository